manulauria/GettingCleaningData/codebook.md

 Feature Selection
 =================
-The original set of features, a description for them, and the details of the experiment are described in the files data/UCI HAR Dataset/features.txt data/UCI HAR Dataset/features_info.txt data/UCI HAR Dataset/README.txt
+The original set of features, a description for them, and the details of the experiment are described in the files
+- data/UCI HAR Dataset/features.txt
+- data/UCI HAR Dataset/features_info.txt
+- data/UCI HAR Dataset/README.txt
 (we are assuming a directory called "data/UCI HAR Dataset" exists)

-The original data was in two directories data/UCI HAR Dataset/test data/UCI HAR Dataset/train
+The original data was in two directories
+- data/UCI HAR Dataset/test
+- data/UCI HAR Dataset/train

-The following files existed
+The following files existed in these directories
-subject_<test/training>.txt
-X_<test/training>.txt
-y_<test/training>.txt
+- subject file - the subject annotation for each row
+- X file - the observations (561 columns)
+- y file - the activity annotation for each row

 these files had information on the observations on 30 subjects, 6 activities, a total of 10299 observations (7352 for the purpose of "training", and 2947 for "test")